je-suis-tm/quant-trading/README.md

 For the strategy itself, we establish upper and lower thresholds prior to the high and low of the crucial timeframe.
 Once London FX market opens, we spend the first couple of minutes to check if the price would breach the preset boundaries.
 If it is above threshold, we long the currency pair accordingly.
 Vice versa.
 Nevertheless, we should set up a limit to prevent us from trading in the case of abnormal opening volatility.
 Normally, we clear our positions based on our target stop loss or stop profit respectively.
 By the end of the trading hour (still from the perspective of the current time zone), if there are any open positions, we clear them out.

+Click <a href=https://github.com/je-suis-tm/quant-trading/blob/master/London%20Breakout%20backtest.py>here</a> to be redirected to the script.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/preview/london%20breakout%20positions.png)

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/preview/london%20breakout%20thresholds.png)